johny77g/nuBuilder4-cloner/form/README.md

 7. Log out from nuBuilder (if logged in) and  log in again for the changes to take effect.

 ## Note
 A button "Cloner" will be added to the User Home / Fast Forms tab.
 If you cannot spot it, it might be hidden behind another object.
-User "Arrange Objects" (CTRL+SHIFT+A) to move it to another position.
+Use "Arrange Objects" (CTRL+SHIFT+A) to move it to another position.